L04rs/Tutors-projectlg/course.md

-# Tutors Starter
+# Basic Color Theory

-A short description of the course.
-Normally this will not be visible, unless the course is aggregated into a portfolio of modules
+A short Course on how to not suck at color.